yuriiyepikhov/MyBike-landing/README.md

 ## Project Overview

-The page is designed with HTML and CSS/SCSS, and includes the following elements:
+The page is designed with HTML and SCSS, and includes the following elements:

 - **Sidebar Navigation Menu** that expands and collapses for convenient navigation through the page.
 - **Product Cards** with detailed descriptions.